Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Encompassing Results

+We also believe that the above idea and strategy to show double descent occurs can be extended to many other machine learning models.
+In principle, we think they share the same underlying mechanism for the occurrence of the double descent phenomenon.

-with probability at least $1-O(n^{-C_1})$ for some constants $C_1,C>0$ and sufficiently large $n$. \end{theorem} We now show that the above upper bound is \textit{near optimal}, i.e., up to a logarithmic factor, by establishing the following information theoretic lower bound. \begin{theorem} When $\sigma$ is ReLU, assume that $x_i \sim $ Uniform($\mathbf{B}^d$) and $\epsilon_i \sim N(0,1)$.
-Then there exists a constant $C > 0$ such that
+We now show that the above upper bound is \textit{near optimal} for ReLU activations, i.e., optimal up to a logarithmic factor, when the parameters $\mathbf{m}$ enter the overparameterized regime, by establishing the following information-theoretic lower bound.
+This is derived from Theorem 1 of~\cite{yang1999information}.